katiestar99/ansible/docs/docsite/rst/network/getting_started/network_roles.rst

 Convert the playbook into a role
 ---------------------------------

 The next step is to convert this playbook into a reusable role.
-You can create the directory structure manually, or you can use ``ansible-galaxy init`` to create the standard framework for a role.
+You can create the directory structure manually, or you can use ``assible-galaxy init`` to create the standard framework for a role.

 .. code-block:: bash

-   [user@ansible ~]$ ansible-galaxy init system-demo
+   [user@assible ~]$ assible-galaxy init system-demo
-   [user@ansible ~]$ cd system-demo/
+   [user@assible ~]$ cd system-demo/
-   [user@ansible system-demo]$ tree
+   [user@assible system-demo]$ tree
    .
    ├── defaults
    │   └── main.yml